 - Transcutaneous electrical nerve stimulation (TENS)

-These are typically outpatient treatment options that can provide long-term pain relief.
+These minimally invasive, targeted procedures are potential treatment options when non-interventional methods do not provide adequate pain relief.
 They are less invasive and have a quicker recovery time than most surgical procedures and are often used when non-interventional treatments fail.

 Injection of an anaesthetic, steroid, and/or anti-inflammatory into the pained area.